The best photo printer in 2024: top regular and wide format photo printers

 You’d rather have a more compact, lightweight printer.

-Pigment-based printers tend to be slower than their dye-based counterparts but the PRO-1000 is no slouch, outputting full A2 prints in as little as around three and a half minutes.
+Pigment-based printers tend to be slower than their dye-based counterparts, but the Pro-1100 matches the speed of its predecessor, outputting full A2 prints in as little as around 3½ minutes.
 As always with pigment-based inks though, I find it’s best not to touch the prints for a while after they’ve exited the printer, to give the ink time to fully dry.
 A full set of cartridges is expensive to buy but they have an unusually high capacity of 80ml each, which is more ink than is often sold in bottles for EcoTank or MegaTank refillable printers.

 (Image credit: Matthew Richards/Digital Camera World)